Ron Edwards (game designer): The Forge and Adept Press

 With Ed Healy, Edwards created the website Hephaestus's Forge in December 1999, as a creator-owned-game publisher site.
-The original site closed in late 2000 due to hosting problems, but Edwards and Clinton R. Nixon resurrected the site as "The Forge" in April 2001, hosted at indie-rpgs.com.
+The original site closed in late 2000 because of hosting problems, but Edwards and Clinton R. Nixon brought the site back as "The Forge" in April 2001, hosted at indie-rpgs.com.
 It continued to run successfully until 2012.

-After seeing Obsidian: The Age of Justice, an RPG independently published by Micah Skaritka, Dav Harnish, and Frank Nolan, for sale at Gencon 33 in 2000, Edwards decided he could publish his own RPG books while retaining ownership.
+After seeing Obsidian: The Age of Justice, an RPG independently published by Micah Skaritka, Dav Harnish, and Frank Nolan, for sale at Gencon 33 in 2000, Edwards decided he would be able to publish his own RPG books and retain the ownership over them.
 He created Adept Press, through which he published his second RPG, Elfs (2001) as a PDF.
-He also re-published Sorcerer as a 128-page hardcover volume in 2001.
+He also re-published Sorcerer through Adept Press as a 128-page hardcover book in 2001.
 RPG historians Steven Torres-Roman and Cason Snow believe this was a turning point for indie RPGs, saying that when Edwards released the hardcover version, he "showed independent game designers the way to publish their own games."
-Ron Edwards and Sorcerer subsequently won the second annual Diana Jones Award for "excellence in gaming" in 2002.
+Ron Edwards and Sorcerer were subsequently awarded the second annual Diana Jones Award for "excellence in gaming" in 2002.

 Edwards purchased a booth at GenCon 34 in 2001 for Adept Press; the following year, the booth was doubled in size to also include The Forge.

-In a departure from his Sorcerer material, Edwards released the unusual RPG Trollbabe in 2002, where all players take on the role of Trollbabes, large female trolls.
+In a departure from his Sorcerer material, Edwards released the unusual RPG Trollbabe as a PDF in 2002, where all players take on the role of Trollbabes, large female trolls.

 In 2004, he returned to Sorcerer with the third supplement, Sex and Sorcery.
 In 2006, he created an RPG called It Was a Mutual Decision during a 24-hour challenge that he himself had set for other RPG designers.
 In 2007, he created Spione: Story Now in Cold War Berlin, an RPG set in Cold War Berlin.
 In 2009, he published the unusual two-player RPG S/lay w/Me, where one player is the hero while the other takes on the role of both the hero's lover and his monstrous opponent.
 In 2015, Edwards created Circle of Hands, a gritty low-magic RPG set in the Iron Age.